 Introduce the tone of voice early in every employee’s journey by adding the guidelines, or a shortened introduction to them, to your employee onboarding kit.

-Organize a half-day workshop for your team to introduce them to the guidelines.
+Organise a half-day workshop for your team to introduce them to the guidelines.
 During the session, they can put it into practice with some writing exercises and ask any questions they might have about how tone of voice works or how to use it in a specific situation.
+These sessions can even help enrich your guidelines with more brand voice examples.

-Examples about a product last sold in 2010 are a major giveaway that your guidelines are aging, which can reduce their credibility and effectiveness.
+Examples about a product last sold in 2010 are a major giveaway that your guidelines are ageing, which can reduce their credibility and effectiveness.

 Your guidelines about email might still stand after a year or two, but what about the latest social network, or a new feature on Twitter or Instagram?
 Given the pace of tech innovation, your channel list might need to evolve over the space of months, not years.

 As well as the kind of language you use, your guidelines will reflect where you’re at as a business and the kind of priorities you use content to address.
-For example, your guidelines may have been written at a time when customer acquisition was the biggest focus, whereas you’ve since moved on to excelling at service and retention.
+For example, your guidelines may have been written at a time when customer acquisition was the biggest focus, whereas you’ve since moved on to excelling at service and retention – or facing a pandemic.

-If you have appointed a tone of voice champion, they can schedule in regular reviews to make sure your tone of voice guidance is always fresh and current.
+If you have appointed a tone of voice champion, they can schedule in regular reviews to make sure your brand voice guidance is always fresh and current.